potatoeggy/eifueo/docs/sch3uz.md

 All acids must be **aqueous**.

 A **binary acid** consists of hydrogen atoms bonded to exactly one other non-metal element **dissolved in water**.
-It is written as the non-metal element prefixed by "hydro-" and suffixed with "-ic acid".
 If the compound begins with a hydrogen atom but *is not aqueous*, it is a binary covalent molecule.
+Binary acids are written as their non-metal element prefixed by "hydro-" and suffixed with "-ic acid".
 $$\text{hydro–element–ic acid}$$

 !!! example
     - $\text{HCl}_\text{(aq)}$: hydrochloric acid
     - $\text{HCl}$: hydrogen chloride
-    - $\text{H}_2{S}_\text{(aq)}$: hydrosulfuric acid
+    - $\text{H}_2\text{S}_\text{(aq)}$: hydrosulfuric acid

 An **oxyacid** consists of a polyatomic ion bonded to hydrogen ions equal to its charge.
-It is written as the oxyacid with "-ate" replaced with "-ic", "-ite" replaced with "-ous", and with the suffix "acid".
+As their chemical structure can only exist while aqueous, $\text{(aq)}$ is not required.
+Oxyacids are written as per their polyatomic ion with "-ate" replaced with "-ic", "-ite" replaced with "-ous", and with the suffix "acid".
 $$\text{prefix-element-suffix acid}$$

 !!! example